cassette-axd/Kafka-Weather-Data/README.md

 # School Project: Weather Data Collector App

 ## Overview
 In this project we are given data about the weather in a specific location.
-The application the populates this data into a Kafka stream using a producer Python program.
+The application that populates this data into a Kafka stream using a producer Python program.
 A consumer Python program consumes data from the stream to produce JSON files with summary stats, for use on a web dashboard.
 For simiplicity, the project uses a single Kafka broker rather than a cluster.
 The data collected is then displayed on a graph using matplotlib.pyplot.
 The purpose of this project is to learn how to use
 Kafka streaming to produce and collect data and then display that data visually.